Skilled Lawyers Providing Surety And Fidelity Representation

 Experienced Attorneys For Payment Bond Claims

 As an owner or performance bond surety on a construction project, you expect your contractor to perform.
-At Deneweth, Dugan & Parfitt, P.C., we represent owners and sureties and can consult with you and your contractor when your project is facing a challenge, or in the event your contractor defaults and fails to honor its agreements.
+At Deneweth, Vittiglio & Sassak, P.C. we represent owners and sureties and can consult with you and your contractor when your project is facing a challenge, or in the event your contractor defaults and fails to honor its agreements.

 On the other hand, when you have provided labor, material, or services for a construction project, you have an expectation of being paid as agreed before the project began.
 For many different reasons, payment may not be forthcoming.
 You may have a right to payment under a payment bond.
 Contact us online or call 248-290-0400 to schedule an appointment to discuss your situation.